carlgranfelt/netapp-bootcamp/trident_with_k8s/tasks/trident_install/README.md

 # Trident installation with an Operator

 **Objective:**
 Trident 20.04 introduced a new way to manage its lifecycle: Operators.
-For Trident 20.04 this installation method is only intended for green field environments.
-With the release of Trident 20.07 the installation method is now also available for brown field environments.
+For Trident 20.04 this installation method is only intended for greenfield environments.
+With the release of Trident 20.07 the installation method is now also available for brownfield environments.
-This is taks is setup to install Trident version (n-1) as we have a separate task available to showcase [Upgrading with the Trident Operator](../trident_upgrade)
+This task is setup to install Trident version (n-1) as we have a separate task available to showcase [Upgrading with the Trident Operator](../trident_upgrade)

 For the official documentation on deploying with the Trident Operator, please see:
 <https://netapp-trident.readthedocs.io/en/latest/kubernetes/operator-install.html>